 - In the outsourcing of soft services such as cleaning and security.

-Following our audit, we consider the risk remains low by engaging with a single well-established supplier, Bidvest Noonan.
-As part of our review we considered Bidvest Noonan’s updated Modern Slavery Act statement still demonstrates an appropriate commitment on their part to ensuring compliance with the Act who adopt a zero-tolerance approach to Modern Slavery and are committed to acting ethically and with integrity in all their business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in their own business or in any of their supply chains.
+Following our audit, we ensure the risk remains low by engaging with a single well established supplier, Bidvest Noonan.
+As part of our review we considered Bidvest Noonan’s updated Modern Slavery Act statement still demonstrates an appropriate commitment on their part to ensuring compliance with the Act.
+They adopt a zero tolerance approach to Modern Slavery and are committed to acting ethically and with integrity in all their business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in their own business or in any of their supply chains.

-- Managing the impact of Covid-19 on our business operations and the health and safety of our work force.
+- Increasing the awareness of modern slavery across our business operations and protecting the health and safety of our work force.

-During 2021 Modern Slavery Champion roles were introduced to increase awareness of modern slavery and hidden labour exploitation with fellow workers, contractors, tenants and peers and to promote the different ways individuals can report concerns or suspicions of modern slavery.
+Our Modern Slavery Champion continues to increase awareness of modern slavery and hidden labour exploitation with fellow workers, contractors, tenants and peers and to promote the different ways individuals can report concerns or suspicions of modern slavery.
 Raising awareness of these issues is an important step to help prevent workers from being exploited and to identify any individuals that may need help.
-Our Champions have received training through Stronger Together and are trained on how to spot the signs of modern slavery, with particular attention paid on a number of factors:
+Our Champions have received training through Stronger Together and are trained on how to spot the signs of modern slavery, with particular attention paid to a number of factors:

 - Physical appearance of employees in terms of potential abuse or malnutrition

 - Employees’ personal effects, documentation and freedom of movement

 - Whether employees are regularly dropped off/collected by a third party

 - The influence of third parties on staff

 We are committed to reviewing and improving what we do each year to prevent modern slavery and human trafficking.
 Our 2023 initiatives will continue to build on our work and increase awareness within our sphere of influence.
 This year we will continue to: